goharbor/harbor/docs/user_guide.md

 ### Globally Enable and Disable Webhooks

-As a system administrator, you can enable and disable webhook notifications for all projects.
+As a Harbor system administrator, you can enable and disable webhook notifications for all projects.

 1. Go to **Configuration** > **System Settings**.
 1. Scroll down and check or uncheck the **Webhooks enabled** check box.